ryanjones/batmanjs-demos/002-rails-batchat-ruby/README.md

 open another browser tab at localhost:3000
 talk between browser tabs
 if you close a tab, the user will disappear after roughly 60 seconds
+some js pushes the scroll window down... you can never scroll up!

+## Known Bugs ##
+if you smash in message after message the client side will eventually fail.